 Measures that can be taken to ensure human rights are not violated include

 creating awareness to citizens on their rights, setting up bodies that handle human rights issues, formulating laws and getting into strong international organizations and adopting standards, conventions and declarations that are binding or adopted in modification.
 Truth commissions and international war crimes tribunals can also be set up to handle occurrences.
 Areas of conflict must also be given humanitarian aid and developmental assistance.
-These include peace keeping missions and creating safe havens for refugees.
+These include peace keeping missions and creating safe havens for refugees pay for papers.